About: Thalidomide (Thalomid®)

 Low Calcium Levels

 Calcium is important for bone health.
 While receiving treatment, your calcium levels can drop, putting you at a higher risk for loss in bone mineral density, which may lead to osteopenia or osteoporosis.
 Your calcium level will be monitored with blood draws.
-You care team may recommend you take a calcium and vitamin D supplement to prevent bone loss, but do not take any supplements unless directed to do so.
+You care team may recommend you take a calcium and a vitamin D supplement to prevent bone loss, but do not take any supplements unless directed to do so.